 Divine Feminine Communicators are people who have developed the skill of processing their emotions and uncovering their core need.
 Then speaking to that core need instead of nagging, blaming shaming, arguing etc. They know how to take care of themselves emotionally.
 And they understand the power of communicating from their heart and the wisdom of their feelings instead of from the insanity of their mind.

 I’m Anna-Thea an author and Divine Feminine Educator.
 I teach a communication model called Heart Talk.
 It’s a communication model that shows you exactly how to communicate without arguing.
-If you would like to learn more check out my Communicating To Create Connection online course.
+If you would like to learn more check out my Online Communicating Course.